 - Hair Antennae: Her hair is tied on top to give the effect of insect-like antennae coming out of her head.

 - Healing Factor: Despite being sliced from shoulder to stomach, she just pushes the two pieces back together and is instantly healed.
 When her neck is broken by Ichigo, she resets it as easily as cricking a joint.
-When stabbed, she heals herself by sucking the blood from Bambietta's body.
+Being stabbed through a vital point, however, is quite the work to heal from; she heals herself by sucking the blood from Bambietta's zombiefied body.

 - Healing Hands: The villainous version where she can heal people by taking parts from others, including the dead.
 She uses this to restore Candice's arm.
 She is also able to repair her zombies in this fashion.

 - Hoist by His Own Petard: Mayuri manages to quickly study Hisuguya's blood in his zombified state and make a counteract virus to it that put's Giselle's zombies in Mayuri's control.
 He then promptly sics one of the zombies on Giselle, and she's stabbed through the chest in no time.

 - Hypocritical Humor: She denies being a sadist, but takes great pleasure in zombifying her enemies and allies alike, even gleefully humiliating and abusing an undead Bambietta.